awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/RootDomainR53NameServers.png)

-When the transfer to Amazon Route 53 is complete, verify that the name server for your domain has indeed changed\.
+When the transfer to Route 53 is complete, verify that the name server for your domain has indeed changed\.
 On a Linux computer, use the `dig` DNS lookup utility\.
 For example, use this `dig` command:

 ```
 dig +recurse +trace www.example.com any